nespo/nespo/README.md

-- 👋 Hi, I’m @nespo
+- 👋 Hi, I’m @nespo (Mdz Al-Naim)
 - 👀 I’m interested in ...
 Nothing
-- 🌱 I’m currently learning ...
-Nothing
+- 🌱 I’m currently studying ...
+IOT
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... any IOT, ML project
-- 📫 How to reach me ...
-No way

 <!---
 nespo/nespo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.